Pan-Indianism: Inter-Tribal Environmental Council

-The ITEC was set up in 1992 to protect the health of Native Americans, their natural resources and environment.
-To accomplish this ITEC provides technical support, training and environmental services in a variety of disciplines.
+The Inter-Tribal Environmental Council (ITEC) was set up in 1992 to protect the health of Native Americans, their natural resources and their environment.
+To accomplish this, ITEC provides technical support, training, and environmental services in a variety of disciplines.
 Currently, there are over forty ITEC member tribes in Oklahoma, New Mexico, and Texas.

 The ITEC office has a full-time staff of twenty-two who organize and provide services to the individual ITEC member tribes.
 In addition, they assist individual tribes with other environmentally related issues and concerns as they arise.

 Leonard Peltier Defense Committee

 The LPDC is a national and international support group working to free Leonard Peltier (Anishinabe and Dakota/Lakota), a man who is serving two life sentences at the Leavenworth Federal Penitentiary in Kansas.
 He was convicted to prison for the deaths of two FBI agents in 1975.
 There is much controversy surrounding the circumstances of the deaths and of Peltier's conviction.
 Leonard's status is more well-known overseas, and is considered by some to be a "political prisoner" who was targeted by the FBI during the U.S. government's efforts to curb the activities of AIM and other organizations during the 1970s.